 Roll cart handles should face your home, not the street.
 Lids should be closed.

 If you live in a duplex, triplex, or fourplex that has signed up for non-curbside service, don't put roll carts on steps, decks, or patios that are more than three feet above ground level.
 Roll carts must be placed in an area where they can be accessed by the driver without going up or down stairs.

 Non-curbside service for disabled customers

-Non-curbside collection of all garbage, recycling, and composting carts is available at no charge for disabled customers meeting eligibility criteria.
-See Request non-curbside trash and recycling for disabled customers.
+Non-curbside collection of all garbage, recycling, and compost carts is available at no charge for disabled customers meeting eligibility criteria.
+Request non-curbside pickup.

 If you forgot to place your container at the curb by 6 a.m., and the driver was not able to pick up your garbage, recycling or composting roll carts, you have two options: